 Mitch joined Watsi on November 1st, 2015.
 Five years ago, Mitch joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mitch's most recent donation traveled 8,500 miles to support Britney, a future doctor from Kenya, to fund mobility-restoring surgery on her leg and foot.
+Mitch's most recent donation traveled 8,800 miles to support Makara, a father from Cambodia, to fund a brachial plexus repair surgery so he can use his arm.

 Meet Britney, a 14-year-old girl from a village in Meru County.
 Britney likes socializing and playing handball.
 She aspires to become a doctor in future to help patients who are going through tough times in the hospital.
 Britney is the second born in a family of three children.
 Her father is a small businessman while her mother is a farmer.
 While playing with a few other girls, Britney slipped in the field and injured her left foot.
 She has been to different hospitals for x-rays and seeking treatment, but her condition has been worsening.
 It affects her mobility and is causing her to feel pain anytime she walks.
 Britney cannot stand for long and doing household duties is also a challenge for her now.
 Surgery will be of great impact as she will be able to walk without any challenge and the pain which she has been feeling whenever she walks, will be alleviated.
 “I want my foot to be corrected so that I can walk well like other girls,” Britney told us.